LelouKieh/aurorascene/README.md

 ## How the Scene Works

-Skybox is a half sphere model. and we created shaders on this model.
+Skybox is a half sphere model. and we created skybox effect shaders(aurora simulation) on this model.
 ![1733471566531113](https://github.com/user-attachments/assets/d491f4e9-2882-4b01-9b09-e21917a28b95)

 ## How Aurora is Simulated in Shaders